 Differing from potted crop productions, cut flower growers can sometimes struggle more, or differently, with diseases.
 Learn how to best prevent and manage some common culprits, including powdery mildew, fusarium, botrytis, leaf spots and more, in this different context.

 About the speaker: Janna Beckerman, PhD, is a professor in botany and plant pathology at Purdue University.
 She leads the plant pathology extension education effort in horticultural crops by developing and enhancing a close working relationship between the university, extension educators, and members of the fruit and ornamentals industries, and the developing hemp industry.
 The goal of her extension program, is to enable commercial growers to effectively and sustainably manage both chemical (fungicide) and genetic (disease resistance) resources while protecting the environment.

-Be sure to revisit or sign up for other webinars in this Let's Talk Disease series:
+Be sure to revisit other webinars in this Let's Talk Disease series:

 - March 14: Cultural controls for managing and preventing disease

 - April 2: Disease diagnostics for ornamentals

 - April 9: Ways to outsmart powdery mildew